A-Lohse/deeplearningproject/README.md

 To extract the Bill Embeddings we feed to the downstream tasks we pass the data prepared in step 2 to Sentence-BERT.

+**Extra: getting reuslts for plots and tables**
+If you wish to train new models, and obtain create new results, plots and tables, prepare the data as described, then:
 **5. Train models**
-Not part of prepare data - but needs to be done before running the last prepare data scipt
+Place them in `/trained models´ - make sure that they are named with "meta" and "CNN" or "FNN" as well as "avg" if you average the the sentence embeddings in the FNN.
+This will make sure that the models are loaded correctly in the next step

 **6. Predict on data**
 Run make_predictions.py in /prepare_data.py - This will create a predictions.pkl file in the data/results folder.
-This file contains a dictionary with all the model names as keys, and contains targets, predicted, probas and false/negative positive rate as well as precision recall curve
+This file contains a dictionary with all the model names as keys, and contains targets, predicted, probas and false/negative positive rate as well as precision recall curve.
+This file is used for plotting and creating tables